loafey/master-thesis/Thesis/5.0. Usage/main.typ

 #import "../Prelude.typ": *

 = Usage
-As of this report #ln is in it's infancy, and no major programs have been writen in it.
+As of this report #ln is in it's infancy, and no major programs have been written in it.
-But to demonstrate some levels of usablity we have implemented the following:
+But to demonstrate some levels of usability we have implemented the following:

 == Some extensions
 As can be seen in the earlier chapters, the language provides some of the necessities